News and Coming Events

 Mary Coloe, who had to step down as FBS President and as a member of the Executive early in 2016, has now become available again, and the Executive has appointed her as Vice-President for the remainder of the year.
 Chris Monaghan remains as President.

-The 2016 National FBS Conference will be held Monday and Tuesday, 2627 September 2016, at Yarra Theological Union, 34 Bedford Street, Box Hill.
-The keynote speaker will be Matthias Henze, Professor of Hebrew Bible and Early Judaism at Rice University, Houston, Texas.
+The 2016 National FBS Conference was held on 2627 September 2016 at Yarra Theological Union, 34 Bedford Street, Box Hill.
+The keynote speaker was Matthias Henze, Professor of Hebrew Bible and Early Judaism at Rice University, Houston, Texas.

 |August Sydney Meeting|

 The next FBS Sydney event was held on Friday, 19 August, with a special international guest speaker, Dr Iain Provan, Marshall Sheppard Professor of Biblical Studies at Regent College, Canada.
 The topic for his talk was:

 Pain in Childbirth?
 Further Thoughts on An Attractive Fragment (1 Chronicles 4:910).